Understanding Sparse JL for Feature Hashing: Introduction

 For every $[x_1, \ldots, x_n] \in \mathbb{R}^n$ such that $\norm{x}_2 = 1$, we need to analyze tail bounds of an error term, which for the sparse JL construction is the following random variable:

-An upper bound on the tail probability of $R(x_1, \ldots, x_n)$ is needed to prove Theorem~$\ref{lowerbound}$, and a lower bound is needed to prove Theorem~$\ref{upperbound}$.
-For the upper bound, we use Markov's inequality like in \cite{FKL, KN12, Original, NN13}, and for the lower bound, we use the Paley-Zygmund inequality\footnote{The Paley-Zygmund inequality and its relevant corollary are presented in \Cref{sec:mainresultsproof}.} like in \cite{FKL}.
-Markov's inequality gives a tail upper bound from upper bounds on random variable moments, and the Paley-Zygmund inequality gives a tail lower bound from upper and lower bounds on random variable moments.
-As a result, the key ingredient of our analysis is a tight bound for $\norm{R(x_1, \ldots, x_n)}_q$ on $S_v = \left\{x \in \mathbb{R}^n \mid \frac{\norm{x}_{\infty}}{\norm{x}_2} \le v\right\}$ at \textit{each} threshold $v$ value.
+An upper bound on the tail probability of $R(x_1, \ldots, x_n)$ is needed to prove the lower bound on $v(m, \epsilon, \delta, s)$ in Theorem \ref{thm:mainresult}, and a lower bound is needed to prove the upper bound on $v(m, \epsilon, \delta, s)$ in Theorem \ref{thm:mainresult}.
+It turns out that it suffices to tightly analyze the random variable moments $\mathbb{E}[(R(x_1, \ldots, x_n))^q]$.
+For the upper bound, we use Markov's inequality like in \cite{FKL, KN12, Original, NN13}, and for the lower bound, we use the Paley-Zygmund inequality like in \cite{FKL}: Markov's inequality gives a tail upper bound from upper bounds on moments, and the Paley-Zygmund inequality gives a tail lower bound from upper and lower bounds on moments.
+Thus, the key ingredient of our analysis is a \textit{tight bound} for $\norm{R(x_1, \ldots, x_n)}_q$ on $S_v = \left\{x \in \mathbb{R}^n \mid \frac{\norm{x}_{\infty}}{\norm{x}_2} \le v\right\}$ at \textit{each} threshold $v$ value.

-We remark that it is not clear how to adapt existing approaches for studying moments of $\norm{R(x_1, \ldots, x_n)}_q$ to obtain this bound.
-The moment bound that we obtain is more general than the bounds in \cite{KN12, NelsonNotes} for $\norm{R(x_1, \ldots, x_n)}_q$ on $\mathbb{R}^n = S_1$ and the bound in \cite{FKL} for $\norm{R(x_1, \ldots, x_n)}_q$ on each $S_v$ for the special case of sparsity $s = 1$.
-Moreover, it is not clear how to adapt the combinatorial approach in \cite{KN12} to yield tight bounds on $S_v$ for $v < 1$ or how to adapt the combinatorial approach in \cite{FKL} to a general sparsity $s$.
-The non-combinatorial approach\footnote{A similar non-combinatorial approach approach for a sign-consistent variant of the JL distribution is given in \cite{Me}, and a different non-combinatorial approach for subspace embeddings is given in \cite{Cohen}.
-However, both of these approaches suffer from issues in this setting that are similar to \cite{NelsonNotes}.} in \cite{NelsonNotes} for bounding $\norm{R(x_1, \ldots, x_n)}_q$ on $\mathbb{R}^n = S_1$ also turns out to not be sufficiently precise on $S_v$ at critical $v$ values, for reasons we discuss in \Cref{sec:momentbounding}.
+While the moments of $R(x_1, \ldots, x_n)$ have been studied in previous analyses of sparse JL, we emphasize that it is not clear how to adapt these existing approaches to obtain a tight bound on every $S_v$.
+The moment bound that we require and obtain is far more general: the bounds in \cite{KN12, NelsonNotes} are limited to $\mathbb{R}^n = S_1$ and the bound in \cite{FKL} is limited to $s = 1$.\footnote{As described in \cite{FKL}, even for the case for $s = 1$, the approach in \cite{KN12} cannot be directly generalized to recover Theorem \ref{FKLresult}.
+Moreover, the approach in \cite{FKL}, though more precise for $s = 1$, is highly tailored to $s = 1$, and it is not clear how to generalize it to $s > 1$.} The non-combinatorial approach in \cite{NelsonNotes} for bounding $\norm{R(x_1, \ldots, x_n)}_q$ on $\mathbb{R}^n = S_1$ also turns out to not be sufficiently precise on $S_v$, for reasons we discuss in \Cref{sec:momentbounding}.\footnote{In predecessor work \cite{Me}, we give a non-combinatorial approach similar to \cite{NelsonNotes} for a sign-consistent variant of the JL distribution.
+Moreover, a different non-combinatorial approach for subspace embeddings is given in \cite{Cohen}.
+However, these approaches both suffer from issues in this setting that are similar to \cite{NelsonNotes}.}